WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step4-Play-again/README.md

 >### Special Note if you are writing your code with the *Visual Studio Code* editor:
 >
->We have now made a game which will keep running, because it is always waiting for a user response.
+>We have now made a game which will keep running, because it is always waiting for a user response and the ```textinput``` functions will keep the turtle window open.
 It will only close when the user decides not to play again.
 Because of this you no longer need the line
 >```
 >mainloop()
 >```